josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/upgrade/index.md

 ## Prerequisites

 This upgrade tutorial assumes that you are already running a previous version of Bitcoin Cash Node on Ubuntu Desktop.
+For instructions on how to set up Bitcoin Cash Node, see [How to install and configure Bitcoin Cash Node on a Raspberry Pi 4 running Ubuntu Desktop](../installation-and-setup/).